Per Person in double room:

 We cross dune valleys and limestone plains and experience the Kalahari with its great red colours.
 The ever-changing, colourful and fascinating landscapes of the southern and northern Namib leave us impressed.
 The stars look like they are within arm’s reach as they appear on the clear night sky, far away from big cities.
 A journey between old and new history, nature in its purest form and a diversity of people can all be found in this versatile and friendly country.

-Our journey leads us through many little villages, across commercial farmland, all the way to the edge of the Kalahari Basin.
+After a hearty breakfast in a small coffee shop, which reminds us of a farmstall in Stellenbosch, Cape Town.
+The journey leads us through many little villages, across commercial farmland, all the way to the edge of the Kalahari Basin.
 Seemingly endless landscapes or camelthorn forests lead us to the first impressions of the beautiful Kalahari.
 In the afternoon, we enjoy a comfortable drive across the magnificent landscape and might even spot some game.
 Fascinated by the remarkable silence and the incredible colours, we return to our comfortable accommodation.

 Today we are impressed by vast barren plains, incredible rock formations and a minimal population density.
 Our route takes us through Keetmanshoop, an important city in the South, past the Naute Dam, to the breath-taking landscape that surrounds the Fish River Canyon.
 Our accommodation is in one of the lovingly designed Gondwana Lodges.

-Dinner/ Accommodation/ Breakfast at the Canyon Roadhouse/ Lodge/ Village.
+Dinner/ Accommodation/ Breakfast at the Canyon Lodge.

 Today we drive to the Fish River Canyon, the second largest Canyon in the world.
-It has a sudden drop of 550 m from the mountain landscape.
+It has a sudden drop of 550m from the mountain landscape.
 After we have immersed ourselves in these impressions, our route continues via Seeheim and Aus until we reach Lüderitz.
 Our path leads us across a fascinating moon landscape and an endless desert with strange rock formations and a fantastic play of colors.
 In the afternoon we arrive in Lüderitz, a small and interesting town in the middle of the barren landscape that borders onto the cold Atlantic Ocean.

 Lüderitz is the oldest German settlement in Namibia, named after the German businessman Adolf Lüderitz, who bought this area from the Hottentots in 1883.
 This small harbour city is built on a rock and is surrounded by bays and fiords.
 In the morning we pay a visit to the “ghost town” Kolmanskop – a once prosperous city, as the first diamonds in Namibia were found here.
 The old tales and pictures are just incredible!
 In the afternoon we take a sightseeing tour in and around Lüderitz.